 In my search, some of my good friends recommended a couple of recruiters to me but there was one common theme emerging, which brought me to a meeting with Barden.
 I’m not just saying it (really I’m not!) but my first experience with the team in Barden was the opposite of what I had expected – consultative, informative, insightful and reassuring.
 I met with Barden and they saw something in me.
 They asked whether I had ever considered recruitment as a career.
 An opportunity to use my qualification but in a different way…..

 That question changed my life and the rest is history.
 I joined the career advisory team in Barden two weeks later and in the end it was one of the easiest decisions I ever made.

-One year later and I can honestly say that Sunday night fear is a thing of the past!
+Four years on and I can honestly say that Sunday night fear is a thing of the past!
 I never thought that I’d be lucky enough to work with such a dynamic group of people again, like I did in KPMG, but working in Barden has proven me wrong.
 Not only is there a lovely culture, but daily I meet intelligent, hard-working and career focused people and have the privilege of guiding them through some of the most challenging aspects of their job search in a supportive, consultative and caring way.
 Now I look forward to Mondays…well as much as anyone can!

 My name is Lisa Hughes and I know what it’s like to wonder what opportunities are out there for someone who doesn’t necessarily want to be an accountant but who still wants to have exposure to the accounting world.
 For me, working in recruitment advisory in Barden has been the perfect solution to my professional dilemma……